 (Continue ahead and take the first right, Lytle Drive to the end)

-Here was the home and burial site of Letty Halliburton (1796-1865).
-This lady was instrumental in helping many of the wounded after the battle.
-A yellow flag was hoisted above her home, a sign for wounded that this was a place for help.
-After the battle, wagons with wounded soldiers were here for case.
-She used her entire supply of bed linens as bandages for the Confederate wounded, as they then occupied every room of her home.
-Dr. John Orlando Scott, of the 2nd Kentucky, and the only Confederate surgeon left after the battle, said, "It is a grand sight to see the men in blue assisting his brother in gray in all kindness and affection."
+The home and burial site of Letty Halliburton (1796-1865)was on this hillside straight ahead.
+Letty Halliburton was instrumental in helping many of the wounded after the battle.
+A yellow flag flew above her home, identifying it as a refuge for the wounded.
+After the battle, Union troops loaded wagons with wounded soldiers and brought them to Halliburton’s home.
+She used her entire supply of bed linens as bandages for the wounded.
+Dr. John Orlando Scott, of the 2nd Kentucky, and the only Confederate surgeon left behind after the battle said, “It is a grand site to see the men in blue assisting his brother in gray in all kindness and affection.”

 (Turn left on Boat Dock Road, 13 miles to old Hwy.
 25, then turn right 0.2 miles for stop #5)

 Stop 5: Final Approach

 GPS: 36.3907149, -86.1852336